 Counselor: Note that Guard/Reserve members assigned to a unit scheduled to perform at least 12 periods of inactive duty creditable for retirement purposes can purchase full-time SGLI coverage that is in effect 365 days of the year.
 If mobilized, they may be eligible to elect SGLI or increase coverage.
 They are also covered for 120 days following separation or release from duty.
-Refer Soldier(s) to https://benefits.va.gov/benefits for more information.
+Refer Soldier(s) to www.benefits.va.gov/be